wearetriple/dotnet-defaults/Patterns/Serilog.md

 }
 ```

-This will create a log scope that will, until it is disposed, add the `invoiceId` property with value `"INV123"` to every log message that is created within the scope.
-The logs inside the Invoice Service will also have the `invoiceId` property added.
+This will create a log scope that will, until it is disposed, add the `InvoiceId` property with value `"INV123"` to every log message that is created within the scope.
+The logs inside the Invoice Service will also have the `InvoiceId` property added.
 Next to that, the `BeginScope` method will log an `"Invoice processing started"`-message at the start of the scope and `"Invoice processing finished"` once it is disposed.

 ### Correlate logging between requests